Bookmark this Page: COVID-19 Updates for Businesses

 Board of Directors - Provides oversight and governance of the association, determines the annual budget, and represents the membership on issues that affect the District.
 Board members are elected by the membership.

-Meets last Wednesdays, 8:00am.
+Meets last Wednesday of the month, 8:00am.
 Board Packets

 Things To Know